 2. Book the Skip the Line tour with a local guide

 Otherwise, tickets to Monet Garden cost €12-€13 per person, depending on which site you’re using.
-You can book your tickets online via the Giverny.org website or the Fondation Claude Monet site.
-You can also buy them on the day at the entrance into the house and gardens, but pre-booked tickets are highly recommended.
+You can book your tickets online via the Giverny.org website or the Foundation Claude Monet site.
+You can also buy them on the day at the entrance into the house and gardens, but we recommend pre-booking in advance.

-If you are on a whirlwind trip to France and don’t fancy driving or taking the train, you can book yourself onto a lovely Versailles and Monet Garden day trip from Paris.
+If you are on a whirlwind trip to France and don’t fancy driving or taking the train, you can treat yourself to a lovely Versailles and Monet Garden day trip from Paris.

 3. Visit outside the season